jmwai/cart-pilot/README.md

-# Shopping Orchestrator - AI-Powered E-commerce Agent Platform
+# Cart Pilot - AI-Powered Shopping Assistant

 > **Note**: Update the badge URL in this README with your GitHub username and repository name.

 Multi-agent AI system for e-commerce shopping assistance built with Google ADK and deployed on Cloud Run.
+Cart Pilot uses AI agents to create a futuristic shopping experience where intelligent assistants orchestrate your entire shopping journey.

 ## 🎯 Agent-Driven Architecture